“90% of everything is crap” - Brian’s view on the world

 Alverno College – Eric Jensen’s alma mater.
 He starred on the football team and was called the Alverno Avalanche.

-Big Time Happy Ha-Ha Super Prize Game Show – Play weekday mornings at 9:50a for a chance to answer 5 correct questions and win up to $10,000!
+Big Time Happy Ha-Ha Super Prize Game Show – Play weekday mornings at 9:50a for a chance to answer 5 correct questions and win up to $10,000 in cash and prizes!

 Bob & Brian OPEN – Wisconsin’s best golf tournament.
 Proves former program director John Duncan wrong when he told Bob and Brian that it wouldn’t work because their listeners don’t golf.